 Events: They do summer evening openings and concerts.
 Check the website.

-9:00 AM: The Ashmolean Museum—Britain's First Public Museum
+The Ashmolean: Britain's First Public Museum

 Admission: Free (donations welcome)